5 Liberating Stretches To Try If You Hold All Of Your Stress In Your Neck

 TBH, rolling your neck slowly in a circular motion might seem absurdly simple, but it really is the perfect release for neck tension.

-Do this every hour or so if you're sitting at a desk over a computer, or whenever you feel tightness building in your neck.
+Do this every hour or so if you're sitting at a desk over a computer or whenever you feel tightness building in your neck.

 It'll be like giving your stressed out muscles a well-deserved vacation.